TRONBITCOIN/tronsr-template/INTRO.md

 Each token will be used of our collection in a ecosystem with an application for every members

-Several awards will be offered to creative and development each member  who will help create an ecosystem for the Tronbitcoin Foundation once we are elected SR.
+Several awards will be offered to creative and development for each member who will help create an ecosystem for the Tronbitcoin Foundation once we are elected SR.

 and much more to discover!